-Looking for a faster, cheaper, and easier way to build, manage and maintain a mobile app for your organization?
-A progressive web app might be the answer.
+Looking for a faster, cheaper, and easier way to build, manage, and maintain a mobile app for your organization?
+The benefits of a progressive web app might be the answer.

 What is a progressive web app?